-On-campus component: Students must enroll in one of the Korean Language courses (Winter 2020) listed below:
+On-campus component: Students must enroll in one of the Korean language courses (Winter 2023) listed below:

 Visit the M-Compass brochure for details on each course.

-Off-campus component: ASIANLAN 296 (2 credits) — Once students arrive on campus in Seoul, they will meet with their SNU counterparts who will act as their campus buddies, helping them to get to know about Korean campus life and culture.
+Off-campus component: ASIAN 296 (2 credits) — Once students arrive on campus in Seoul, they will meet with their SNU counterparts who will act as their campus buddies, helping them to get to know about Korean campus life and culture.
 In addition to formal Korean lectures, much of the program will be devoted to exploration of the campus and the city through a number of excursions to places and events that may include: a K-pop concert, the Demilitarized Zone, NGOs like People’s Solidarity for Participatory Democracy, and a local multicultural festival.
-The program is taught and led by U-M Korean Language Program Director, Soyeon Kim and Korean Language Lecturer, Hyun-Ju Oh.
+The program is taught and led by U-M Korean Language Program Director, Soyeon Kim.